lucasnhn/NVDParser/README.md

 # CVE Updater

 This tool synchronizes a local PostgreSQL database with the latest CVE (Common Vulnerabilities and Exposures) data from the [NIST NVD](https://nvd.nist.gov/).
 It supports both one-time updates and continuous syncing to keep your database current.

 ## Database setup

-To setup the database to begin mirroring nvd in postgresql database, you must first create the database nvd, and run the [schema.sql](schema.sql) on the nvd database, ensure the user you want to use is authorized on the database.
+To set up the database, create a PostgreSQL database named `nvd` and run [schema.sql](schema.sql) on it.
+Ensure your user has the necessary privileges.

-It is recommended increase max_wal_size in postgreql.conf from defalt e.g. 5GB to avoid excessive postgres I/O wait times due to checkpoints during large COPY operations from update-all
+It is recommended to increase `max_wal_size` in `postgresql.conf` (e.g., to 5GB) to avoid excessive I/O wait times during large updates.

----

 ## Usage